amckendry2/D-DSlackBot/README.md

 # DnDSlackBot
 Prototype Google Sheets API for running D&amp;D games via Slack

 The bot is accessed using slash commands in a Slack chat.
-The bot reads and update a Google Sheet containing character stats, and returns a message containing the action results.
+The bot reads and updates Google Sheets containing various character stats, simulates dice rolls, and returns a message containing the results of the requested action.

 Images of example usage: